The Many Different Types of Liquor

 Tequila is coming into its own as a respected, subtle spirit that one should enjoy enjoyed in sips, not shots.
 But it still forms the basis for cocktails like margaritas.

 Many people think brandy is a type of fortified wine.
 Not quite—brandy is distilled wine made from fermented fruit like apples, cherries, peaches, grapes, or apricots.
-It ages in barrels and has a higher alcohol content than wine, making it officially a liquor.
-Brandies from particular areas may have names signifying where they come from, such as Cognac or Armagnac.
+Brandy ages in barrels and has a higher alcohol content than wine, making it officially a liquor.
+Brandies from specific areas may have names signifying where they come from, such as Cognac or Armagnac.

 Sometimes used in cocktails but mostly as an after-dinner drink, some people believe brandy aids in digestion.
 Serve brandy in snifters for maximum enjoyment of its fragrance and flavors.